Thermal Printers vs. Inkjet Printers: Which Printer Should You Choose?

 What are the Advantages of a Thermal Printer?

-There are several reasons to consider a thermal printer for your facility.
+There are several reasons to consider an industrial thermal printer for your facility.
 Here are a few advantages of investing in a thermal printer:

 - Durable: Labels and signs created with thermal printers last longer and stand up to a wider variety of weather conditions than those printed with ink.

 - Versatile: Thermal transfer printers can print documents, labels, and signs that meet various needs, including durable arc flash labels, text- and graphics-based floor marking, and labels meant for extreme conditions such as cold storage.

 - Less maintenance: With fewer moving parts, thermal printers tend to last longer, are easier to maintain, and run more reliably than inkjet printers.

 What are the Disadvantages of a Thermal Printer?

 For all the good that comes with using industrial thermal printers, they aren’t without disadvantages and drawbacks.
 Here are a few complications that may arise from using thermal printers.